 Being warm, caring and affectionate with your child helps to build strong family relationships.

 Positive attention is also important for building strong relationships in your family.
-This is the way you show interest and delight in your children and what they’re doing.
-Positive attention builds connection and shows your children that you’re available when they need you.
+This is the way you show interest and delight in your child and what they’re doing.
+Positive attention builds connection and shows your child that you’re available when they need you.

 Tips for creating warmth, care and positive attention

-Here are some suggestions for creating warmth, care and positive attention in your family:
+Here are suggestions for creating warmth, care and positive attention in your family:

-- Tell your children how much you love them, and look for opportunities to tell them you’re proud of them.
+- Tell your child how much you love them, and look for opportunities to tell them you’re proud of them.

-- Smile and look into your children’s eyes when you talk to them.
+- Smile and look into your child’s eyes when you talk to them.